Denpa song: Characteristics

 Denpa songs consist of music with lyrics and tunes that are commonly viewed as awkward and strange.
 Despite this, listeners are drawn to it with the rationale that the music has "hypnotized" the listener; they are "under control" by the strangeness of the song.
 This feeling of being "poisoned and brainwashed" by the song is referred to by the term doku-denpa (毒電波).

 Denpa songs often contain lyrics that are nonsensical or contain otaku-related themes.
 Common themes include delusions, telepathy or insanity, and often, such songs contain chaotic or repetitive lyrics to the point of creepiness.
 Denpa songs often feature repetitive chants or off-key singing alongside a catchy melody, accentuating the excessive energy of the music.
 High-pitched vocals, wotagei cheers, and other various extremes build towards the chaos which characterizes denpa.
 An example of such music is "Neko Mimi Mode", a song with the phrase "Neko Mimi Mode" repeated over and over as the lyrics.
 Denpa music may also be conflated with various other musical genres, such as gamewave, bitpop, and chiptune music.

 Denpa is often characterized as cute and happy, since a large number of denpa music involves moe themes (which make denpa songs happy, cute, and fast-paced).
 However, this is not always the case, as they may also include darker themes.
 One conception of denpa music is that it is a type of "cute J-pop", but denpa is a largely underground trend.
 As such, it is not popular mainstream music, and has a separate scene to that of J-pop.
 Denpa was, in its early days, associated mainly with creepy music, and as a result, became frowned upon in the mainstream and remained confined to niche otaku groups.
 Under17 was a popular band which made songs that were musically cute with quirky lyrics, and these songs altered the perception of denpa music.

-In popular culture

-Denpa albums are often sold by artists at events such as Comiket, and other large gatherings of people interested in otaku culture.
-Denpa is sometimes used in the opening and closing themes of anime series; examples include the opening themes of Shinryaku!
-Ika Musume, Kill Me Baby, and Wasteful Days of High School Girls.